mollyIV/minim-dots/README.md

 You are more than welcome to fork this repository and adjust the apps, tools and settings to your needs.

-Feel free to give your feedback, let's make this project better together! :muscles:
+Feel free to give your feedback, let's make this project better together!

 # Usage
 ```